zhaosina/multi_turn_EasyR1/README.md

 ![image](assets/easyr1_grpo.png)

 - To learn about the GRPO algorithm, you can refer to [Hugging Face's blog](https://huggingface.co/docs/trl/v0.15.2/en/grpo_trainer).
-- Different from TRL's GRPO trainer, our trainer supports mini-batch update as described in the [original PPO paper](https://arxiv.org/abs/1707.06347).

 ## How to Run 70B+ Model in Multi-node Environment